Tasty tips for growing garlic

-This week in the garden I’m planting one of my favourite culinary ingredients – garlic.
+Garlic is one of my favourite culinary ingredients.
 I had never tried growing it before I came to Eden but now I’m completely hooked!
 Growing garlic is becoming increasingly popular, not just for its essential use in the kitchen but also for its health properties.
 Garlic is relatively simple to grow providing your garden isn’t prone to water-logging in winter and if you choose a sunny spot, you will be able to harvest plenty of fat, juicy garlic bulbs next summer.

 October to December is the best time to plant if you want to achieve the fullest flavour and the most succulent bulbs.
 Don’t be tempted to use bulbs from the supermarket – buy from a garden centre or mail order supplier.